 ELECTION AND VOTING

-Each Member shall have one vote by person.
+Each executive member shall have one vote by person.
 Incase of equality of votes, the President shall have the right of casting a vote.

 One third of the Members of the executive committee shall constitute the quorum for the meetings.
 The executive committee shall meet at least once a year or as and when it is necessary at a given time and place so decided.
 A minimum notice of 21 days shall be given for any meeting of the executive committee.
 In the event of urgent work, resolutions can be circulated among Executive Committee members and it will have the same effect of Executive Committee decision, but will need to be ratified in the next Executive Committee meeting.